kontext-e/kontext-e.github.io/drafts/executable-architecture-documentation.md

 ### Bring the documentation to the same platform
 The models and the documentation can only be combined if they are on the same platform.
 So I also had to bring the documentation into the MPS PlantUML model.
 Therefore another DSL is needed in which the documentation can be written.
-There exist lots of markup languages which provide excellent rendering results, e.g. the most famous LaTeX.
+There exist lots of markup languages which provide excellent rendering results, e.g. the most famous (La)TeX.
-But for my experiments I chose the new shooting star [Asciidoc](http://asciidoc.org/)
+But for my experiments I chose the new shooting star [Asciidoc](http://asciidoc.org/) for several reasons which become clear down below.

 [MPS language for Asciidoc](https://github.com/kontext-e/mps-asciidoc)

+asciidoc-diagram

 ### Join both
 [MPS project for Executable Architecture Documentation](https://github.com/kontext-e/mps-ead)